 Serving lukewarm ramen is not going to set you off on the good foot with me Mr.

-Pair that with copious amounts of astringent spring onion, buckwheat noodles, pork that could easily be found in a Fjordland "Jule-middag" box and pickled red onions (what place do they have in a ramen bowl?), with some crunchy beansprouts (ok, you can't fuck them up) and a salty, ineffectual egg, and you have a bowl of desireless loss.
+Pair that with copious amounts of astringent spring onion, buckwheat noodles, pork that could easily be found in a Fjordland "Jule-middag" box and pickled red onions (what place do they have in a ramen bowl?), with some crunchy beansprouts (ok, you can't screw them up) and a salty, ineffectual egg, and you have a bowl of desireless loss.

 There was nothing to compliment here.
 It was the kind of ramen made by people who really, REALLY do not understand ramen.
 Maybe they have never tasted a good, authentic bowl, so please don't serve it until you have learnt the basics.